Thinking about SDGs with university students: Action support project

 judge

-The first selection will be made by J:COM employees.
-The final selection and poster session will be made by the following experts, guest judges, and JCOM employees.
+The preliminary and first selection will be conducted by J:COM employees and Yurasato Labo.
+The final selection and poster session will be conducted by the following experts, guest judges and J:COM employees.

 Guest Judge